libretro/docs/docs/guides/controller-autoconfiguration.md

   - Look for buttons on your physical controller not automatically mapped by Retroarch.
   - Examples include
     - *Menu Toggle* (virtually all controllers has them)
     - Additional special buttons may be found on some controllers.
-For example, the *Capture* (screenshot) button and the *HOME* button on the Nintendo Switch Pro Controller are examples of such special buttons.
+For example, the *Capture* (screenshot) and the "Home" button on Nintendo Switch Pro Controller.
-2. Assign hotkeys in Retroarch
+3. Assign hotkeys in Retroarch
   - Launch Retroarch.
   - Navigate to: `Settings` → `Input` → `Hotkeys`.
   - Select the special function you want to assign (e.g., *Menu Toggle*, *Screenshot*).